manolodd/jglobaldatetime/README.md

 # THE PROJECT

-<b>GlobalDateTime</b> is a library that eases the comparation, transmission, conversion and storage of zoned datetime formats in Java.
+<b>GlobalDateTime</b> is a Java library that eases the comparation, transmission, conversion and storage of zoned datetime formats.

 # LICENSE